A Tale of a Tub

-A Tale of a Tub was the first major work written by Jonathan Swift, composed between 1694 and 1697 and published in 1704.
-It is arguably his most difficult satire, and perhaps his best.
-The Tale is a prose parody divided into sections of "digression" and a "tale" of three brothers, each representing one of the main branches of western Christianity.
+A Tale of a Tub was the first major work written by Jonathan Swift, composed between 1694 and 1697 and published in London in 1704.
+The work is a prose parody divided into sections of "digression" and a "tale" of three brothers, each representing one of the main branches of western Christianity from the 17th-century English perspective.
 A satire on the Roman Catholic and Anglican churches and English Dissenters, it was famously attacked for its profanity and irreligion, starting with William Wotton, who wrote that it made a game of "God and Religion, Truth and Moral Honesty, Learning and Industry" to show "at the bottom [the author's] contemptible Opinion of every Thing which is called Christianity."

 The work continued to be regarded as an attack on religion well into the nineteenth century.
-One commentator complained that Swift must be "a compulsive cruiser of Dunghils … Ditches, and Common-Shores with a great Affectation [sic] for every thing that is nasty.
-When he spies any Objects that another Person would avoid looking on, that he Embraces.”
+One commentator complained that Swift must be "a compulsive cruiser of Dunghils ...
+Ditches, and Common-Shores with a great Affectation [sic] for every thing that is nasty.
+When he spies any Objects that another Person would avoid looking on, that he Embraces".

-The Tale was enormously popular, presenting both a satire of religious excess and a parody of contemporary writing in literature, politics, theology, Biblical exegesis, and medicine through its comically excessive front matter and series of digressions throughout.
+A Tale of a Tub was enormously popular, presenting both a satire of religious excess and a parody of contemporary writing in literature, politics, theology, Biblical exegesis, and medicine through its comically excessive front matter and series of digressions throughout.
 The overarching parody is of enthusiasm, pride, and credulity.
 At the time it was written, politics and religion were still closely linked in England, and the religious and political aspects of the satire can often hardly be separated.
 "The work made Swift notorious, and was widely misunderstood, especially by Queen Anne herself who mistook its purpose for profanity."
-It "effectively disbarred its author from proper preferment" in the Church of England, but is considered one of Swift's best allegories, even by himself.
+It "effectively disbarred its author from proper preferment" in the Church of England.

+The work holds significant importance in both English literature and intellectual history because of its various satirical and radical literary techniques.
+The work primarily exposes religious hypocrisy and the intellectual trends of Swift's period, including the differences between past and modern thoughts.